Skip to Main Content

 General Notes

 Nature always comes first in our wildlife experiences.
 This is a whale-watching program, and whale behavior is unpredictable.
 While close encounters are common, consider personal interactions with these magnificent creatures a special bonus.
-Road Scholar cannot offer air for this program.
-Participants have to arrange their own flights as well as transportation to the first hotel in San Diego.
-The program ends at the Courtyard Marriott with a drop-off at the San Diego Airport on the way.
+To reach the remote lagoons where gray whales gather each winter, this program travels extensively along the Baja Peninsula.
+Travel days include time on the motorcoach as you journey through dramatic desert landscapes and coastal environments that are rarely visited.
+Consult the program's Activity Level note for additional details about daily travel distances and time on the road.
+Road Scholar does not offer air for this program.
+Participants must arrange their own flights and transportation to the first hotel in San Diego.
+The program concludes with a drop-off at San Diego International Airport.

 Activity Level